 The film utilized motion performance-capture assisted CGI technology with actors on a stage (called the Volume), to create the sympathetic Na'vi characters.

 The technique of performance capture involved putting actors into bodysuits covered with tiny dots, while about 140 digital cameras captured their body movements.
 Also, a tiny helmet-rigged camera (on a skullcap) was used for recording finer facial, eye, and head movements.
 And then the digitally-recorded data was used by animators to create the characters in their virtual world environment.

 A Christmas Carol (2009)

-In the film, Jim Carrey played multiple roles, including old miser Scrooge (at different stages of his life) and all three of the Christmas ghosts (spirits) that visited him:
+In the film, Jim Carrey played multiple roles, including old Victorian-era miser Scrooge (at different stages of his life) and all three of the Christmas ghosts (spirits) that visited him:

 Expressions and movements were first recorded by digital cameras as 3D "moving data points" - and afterwards, the digitally-recorded performances were translated and embellished by key-frame artists and integrated into an exclusively virtual environment (Victorian London).

 Monsters vs. Aliens (2009)

 The DreamWorks sci-fi spoof and parody of 50s monster B-movies (its 18th feature), Monsters vs. Aliens, was based on the 1980s comic book Rex Havoc and the Ass-Kickers of the Fantastic.